seagle0128/doom-modeline/README.md

 - An indicator for debug state
 - An indicator for current input method
 - An indicator for LSP state with `lsp-mode` or `eglot`
-- An indicator for github notifications
+- An indicator for GitHub notifications
 - An indicator for unread emails with `mu4e-alert`
 - An indicator for irc notifications with `circe`
 - An indicator for buffer position which is compatible with `nyan-mode`